Om-adwani/tic-tac-toe-minimax-/README.md

 * Which positions are available
 * Which move the computer should play

 For the computer's moves, I used the **Minimax algorithm**.

-The computer looks at possible moves and tries to choose a good move based on the possible results.
+The computer simulates possible future moves and evaluates the possible results before choosing its move.

 ## 3. Why I Chose Minimax

 I chose Minimax because I wanted to understand how a computer can make decisions by looking at possible future moves.

-I also considered other approaches, such as **Reinforcement Learning (RL)**, but I decided not to use RL for this project.
+I also considered approaches such as **Reinforcement Learning (RL)**, but decided not to use RL for this project.

-Since Tic-Tac-Toe has a small and limited number of possible game situations, Minimax is a good way for me to understand the decision-making process directly.
+Since Tic-Tac-Toe has a relatively small number of possible game situations, Minimax allows me to directly understand the decision-making process.

-Using Minimax also gave me an opportunity to learn:
+Through this, I learned about:

 * Recursion
 * Game-state evaluation
 * Simulating possible moves
+* Backtracking
+* Decision-making
-* Choosing between different possible outcomes
+* Searching through possible future states
-* How an AI can make decisions without simply following fixed moves

-I wanted to understand the logic behind the computer's decisions rather than using a pre-trained model or a library that already solves the problem.
+I wanted to understand the logic behind the computer's decisions instead of using a pre-trained model or a library that already solves the game.

 ## 4. Main Parts of the Project

-### 1. `display_board()`

-Its job is to display the current board data to the user.

-### 2. `win()`

-Its job is to check whether the computer or the human has won, whether the game is still running, or whether the game is a draw.

-### 3. `get_available_move()`

-It is used to find the empty positions on the board.

-### 4. `make_move()`

-Its job is to take a move from the user or the computer and implement it on the actual board.

-### 5. `score()`

-Its job is to give a score to the current game:

-* If `O` wins → score is `1`
-* If `X` wins → score is `-1`
-* If the game is a draw → score is `0`

-### 6. `minimax()`

-This is the **heart of the game**.

-Its job is to use the other functions to check possible future game situations and predict the best decision for the computer.

-### 7. `best_move()`

-Its job is to choose the move with the highest chance of winning.

-If the computer cannot win, it tries to choose a move that makes sure the game does not result in a loss and can end in a draw.

-## Challenges I Faced

-This project was not easy for me, especially because it was one of my first projects.

-### 1. Understanding Minimax

-The hardest part was understanding how Minimax works.

-At first, recursion inside the game was confusing because the function keeps creating new possible game situations and calling itself again.

-#### What I Learned From This

-The approach that helped me understand Minimax was:

-**Make a possible move → check what can happen next → continue until the game ends → give the result back.**

-This helped me understand how recursion can be used to look at different possible future situations.

-### 2. Working With Copies of the Board

-Another challenge was changing the board temporarily while checking possible moves.

-I learned that if I directly changed the original board, the simulated moves could affect the actual game.

-I used `copy.deepcopy()` to create a separate copy of the board before testing a move.

-#### What I Learned From This

-This helped me understand how Python handles objects and memory references, and why creating a separate copy of the board is important when simulating moves.

-I also learned how and why `deepcopy()` can be useful in this type of problem.

-### 3. Finding Bugs

-I also faced many bugs while connecting all the functions together.

-For example, I had problems with:

-* Returning the correct result from `minimax()`
+### `display_board()`

+Displays the current board to the user.

+### `win()`

+Checks whether:

+* `X` has won
+* `O` has won
+* The game is still running
+* The game is a draw

+### `get_available_move()`

+Finds all currently empty positions on the board.

+### `make_move()`

+Places a player's move on the actual game board.

+### `score()`

+Evaluates the current game state:

+* `O` wins → `1`
+* `X` wins → `-1`
+* Draw → `0`

+### `minimax()`

+This is the main decision-making function.

+It recursively explores possible future game states and determines the best result assuming both players make optimal decisions.

+The basic process is:

+**Make a move → Explore future moves → Reach an ending → Return the score → Undo the move**

+### `best_move()`

+Uses Minimax to determine which move the computer should make.

+The computer tries to maximize its score while assuming that the human player will try to minimize it.

+## 5. Improvements During Development

+I did not build the final version all at once.
+I improved the algorithm step by step.

+### Version 1 — Minimax + `deepcopy()`

+Initially, I created a separate copy of the board for every simulated move using `copy.deepcopy()`.

+This worked, but it required creating many additional board objects.

+### Version 2 — Minimax + Backtracking

+I changed the implementation to reuse the same board.

+The basic pattern became:

+**MAKE → RECURSE → UNDO**

+Instead of creating a new board for every possible move, the program temporarily changes a position, explores the result, and then restores the position.

+This significantly reduced the execution time and extra memory required for creating board copies.

+### Version 3 — Alpha-Beta Pruning

+I then added **Alpha-Beta Pruning** to Minimax.

+Alpha-Beta Pruning avoids exploring branches that cannot affect the final decision.

+The important idea is:

+* **Alpha** → best result currently available for `O` (MAX)
+* **Beta** → best result currently available for `X` (MIN)
+* If `alpha >= beta`, further exploration of that branch can be stopped.

+This improves the efficiency of Minimax without changing the final Minimax result.

+## 6. Challenges I Faced

+### Understanding Minimax

+The hardest part was understanding recursion inside the game.

+At first, it was confusing because the function repeatedly calls itself while creating possible future game situations.

+The approach that helped me was:

+**Make a possible move → check what can happen next → continue until the game ends → return the result**

+### Understanding Backtracking

+I initially used `deepcopy()` to simulate moves.

+Later, I learned that I could reuse the same board by:

+1. Making a temporary move
+2. Recursively exploring it
+3. Undoing the move

+This helped me understand the **Make → Recurse → Undo** pattern.

+### Understanding Alpha-Beta Pruning

+Another challenge was understanding how Alpha and Beta work together.

+I learned that pruning is not about finding a specific score such as `1` or `-1`.

+Instead, it uses **bounds** to determine when exploring another branch is unnecessary.

+### Finding Bugs

+I also encountered several bugs while connecting the functions together, including:

+* Returning the correct result from Minimax
 * Choosing the correct best move
-* Handling the result returned by `win()`
+* Handling tuples returned by `win()`
 * Tuple unpacking
-* Making sure the computer's move was made on the actual board
+* Correctly modifying and restoring the board
+* Passing Alpha and Beta through recursive calls
 * Testing different game situations

-#### What I Learned From This

-Fixing these problems helped me understand my own code better.
+Fixing these bugs helped me understand how data moves between functions and how recursive programs behave.

-Instead of only looking at the error message, I started checking how the data was moving between different functions and what each function was actually returning.

-## 5. What I Learned
+## 7. What I Learned

-While making this project, I learned how different Python concepts can work together in one program.

-I also became more comfortable with:
+While making this project, I became more comfortable with:

 * Breaking a problem into functions
 * Working with lists
+* Recursion
+* Backtracking
-* Using recursion
+* Game-state evaluation
-* Creating and testing different game states
+* Searching possible future states
-* Finding and fixing bugs
+* Debugging
-* Understanding how copies of objects work
+* Understanding object references
+* Using `deepcopy()`
+* Optimizing a recursive algorithm
-* Understanding the basic idea behind the Minimax algorithm
+* Understanding Minimax
-* Thinking about how a computer can make decisions
+* Understanding Alpha-Beta Pruning

+Most importantly, I learned that an algorithm can often be improved by understanding **what work is unnecessary**, rather than simply making the computer do the same work faster.

-## 6. Current Status
+## 8. Current Status

-The basic Tic-Tac-Toe game and computer player are working.
+The Tic-Tac-Toe game and computer player are working.

+The project currently uses:

+* Minimax
+* Backtracking
+* Alpha-Beta Pruning

-I am continuing to improve the project and understand the Minimax algorithm better.
+I plan to continue improving the project and experimenting with different optimization techniques.

-## 7. How to Run
+## 9. How to Run

-Clone the repository and run:

 ```bash
 python tic_tac_toe.py